SigurdJanson/seifseit/seifseit/content/english/service.md

   description : "... to strive for"
   service_item:
     # service item loop
-    - icon : ion-ios-infinite #ionicon pack v2 : https://ionicons.com/v2/
+    - icon : icon-infinite-outline #ionicon pack v2 : https://ionicons.com/v2/
       name: Learn
       content: "I can tolerate failure when it helps me learn and grow.
 Failure without growth gnaws at me."

     # service item loop
-    - icon : ion-compass #ionicon pack v2 : https://ionicons.com/v2/
+    - icon : icon-compass-outline #ionicon pack v2 : https://ionicons.com/v2/
       name: Empower others
       content: "As a leader I am nobody without my team.
 It is my job to make the team strong which makes us strong."

     # service item loop
-    - icon : ion-ios-people-outline #ionicon pack v2 : https://ionicons.com/v2/
+    - icon : icon-people-outline #ionicon pack v2 : https://ionicons.com/v2/
       name: Dependent Independence
       content: "Design is team work: everyone takes responsibility for each other and for themselves.
 There are no stars."

     # service item loop
-    - icon : ion-android-star-half #ionicon pack v2 : https://ionicons.com/v2/
+    - icon : icon-star-half #ionicon pack v2 : https://ionicons.com/v2/
       name: Value
       content: "Incredible design drafts on paper are worth nothing unless you have the means to bring it into the product."